Alarms & Notifications

 Enabling Alarms

-1. Navigate to Add-ons in your account menu
+1. Navigate to Add-ons from the account menu

 2. Click Subscribe on the Alarms & Notifications card